 To ensure the safety of your staff and customers, you'll need an expanded drug screen that tests for both illegal and prescription painkillers.
 Additionally, it's a good idea to implement post-employment testing.
 This way, you can see if any employees are abusing their prescriptions while on the job.

 Orange Tree checks a number of state and federal databases for drug-related convictions and partners with many drug testing services.
-Contact our sales team to see how our service reduces risk, protects your employees and your business compliant.
+Contact us to see how our service reduces risk, protects your employees and your business compliant.